ReneeErnst/end-to-end-model-test-gcp/README.md

 command structure for this is:

 ##### Command for local training job:
+**Note:** See deploy.py code for a python script that simplifies the process of
+running the gcloud commands for deploying jobs and prediction routines.

-Note: Locations reflect structure in this repo, update for your use as appropriate.
+Locations reflect structure in this repo, update for your use as appropriate.
 In this case the model output will get saved to the main directory/repo folder.